falcosecurity/falco-website/content/en/docs/rules/style-guide.md

 output: container_id=%container.id image=%container.image.repository namespace=%k8s.ns.name pod_name=%k8s.pod.name
 ```

-And as a general guidance, fields like `%proc.name`, `%proc.tty`, `%proc.cmdline` and fields related to process lineage such as `proc.aexepath[2]`, or fields around user information `%user.uid`, `%user.loginuid` are often of generic relevance to many rules.
+And as a general guidance, fields like `%evt.type`, `%proc.name`, `%proc.tty`, `%proc.cmdline` and fields related to process lineage such as `proc.aexepath[2]`, or fields around user information `%user.uid`, `%user.loginuid` are often of generic relevance to many rules.
 For specialized use cases, generic fields such as `%container.ip` or `%container.cni.json` can be further helpful for incident response, especially concerning non-network syscall related alerts in Kubernetes.
 These fields can be correlated, for example, with network proxy logs.

 ### Priority